open-contracting/standard/docs/guidance/map/organizational_units.md

 There is more than one approach to model organizational units in OCDS:

-1. **Use the fields and objects available in the Organization sub-schema**.
+1. **Use the fields available in the Organization sub-schema**.
 This is the preferred approach, when possible.

     * Unit names can be included in the `name` field alongside the organization name.
     * The `additionalIdentifiers` array can be used to provide any unit identifiers.
 It is important to note that `identifier` and `additionalIdentifiers` need to point toward the *same legal entity*.
 The main `identifier` ought to belong to the organization and the `legalName` field can be used to provide the organization name alone.
     * The `address` and `contactPoint` objects can be filled with the unit information.
     * Unit identifiers can also be appended to `parties/id`.

 2. When the first option is not enough to model the publisher's case, **use or create an extension**.
-Any additional fields can be placed in the `details` section of the `Organization` sub-schema.
+Any additional fields can be placed under the `details` field of the `Organization` sub-schema.

 Some publishers use the [memberOf](https://github.com/open-contracting-extensions/ocds_memberOf_extension) extension to represent organization hierarchies, including organizational units.
 This is strongly discouraged unless there is a clear use case to support it, because OCDS is not designed to disclose hierarchical organization information.
 Ideally, organizational hierarchies would be represented in separate, non-OCDS datasets, and organizational units would be modelled using one of the alternatives described above.